 Be able to commit to a full-time summer research position (35 hours/week for 12 weeks of Summer 2024) and attend UBRP Orientation (Monday, May 13, 2024 from 8:00 a.m. – 5:00 p.m.).

 Students selected to participate in UBRP begin the program by interviewing with potential mentors of interest during the spring semester.
 Participation in the UBRP is contingent upon finding a faculty mentor with whom to work.

-After securing their mentors and being hired as UBRP research assistants, students attend a day-long UBRP Orientation and then begin full-time research with their mentors in mid-May after finals.
+After securing their mentors and being hired as UBRP research assistants, students attend a day-long UBRP Orientation in mid-May and then begin full-time research with their mentors.
 Students conduct research for 35 hours per week for a minimum of 12 weeks during the summer to become immersed in their projects.
 As the summer is roughly 14 weeks long, students can take a break during the summer and still fulfill program expectations.
 UBRP participants are paid wages provided 50% by UBRP and 50% by their mentors; the anticipated hourly wage for new UBRP students is $15.00/hour for Summer 2024.

 Students also attend weekly professional development meetings to hone their communication skills as scientists (how to create a scientific poster, how to give an “elevator speech” about their research, etc.) and scientific seminars to learn more about the breadth of biological research being conducted on campus.
-All UBRP students are expected to present their experimental results at the annual UBRP Conference held each January.
-UBRPers have additional opportunities to participate in optional field trips, community service opportunities, and social events to become involved with a community of scholars.
+All UBRP students are expected to present a poster of their experimental results at the annual UBRP Conference held each January.
+UBRPers are provided additional opportunities to participate in optional field trips, community service opportunities, and social events to become involved with a community of scholars.